giantswarm/docs/src/content/tutorials/access-management/authorization/index.md

 This custom resource allows users to dynamically apply and remove `RoleBindings` across organizations.

 The `spec.template` property is used to define the desired `RoleBinding` while the `spec.scopes` property allows to specify where it should be applied.
-It is possible to dynamically apply `RoleBindings` to a specific set of organizations using a label matcher in `spec.scopes.organizationSelector.matchLabels`.
+It's possible to dynamically apply `RoleBindings` to a specific set of organizations using a label matcher in `spec.scopes.organizationSelector.matchLabels`.
-Furthermore, `spec.scopes.organizationSelector.matchExpressions` can be used for more advanced label matching. (e.g. excluding all organizations with a certain label)
+Furthermore, `spec.scopes.organizationSelector.matchExpressions` can be used for more advanced label matching. (for example excluding all organizations with a certain label)
 If a matcher is defined, the `RoleBinding` will be applied within the organization scopes of all `Organization` CRs with matching labels.
 If no matcher is defined, the `RoleBinding` will be maintained across all organization scopes.
 An organization scope refers to the organization namespace as well as namespaces associated with clusters within the organization.